peterprescott/lit-review/md/blank.md

 ![*Social Area Analysis* of the San Francisco Bay Region, after @EShevkyBell1955](../fig/ShevkyBell1955.png){#fig:ShevkyBell_SanFrancisco}

-It was Eshref Shevky and his associates who developed a more sophisticated multivariate analysis of census tract data, reducing the dimensionality of the data to the three *factors* of 'social rank', 'urbanization', and 'segregation'.
+@EShevkyBell1955 offered a method of classifying a census tract by reducing the attributes of its census data into a simplied expression of three factors, 'social rank', 'urbanization', and 'segregation', which they suggested both retained the important details of the data, and corresponded to the essential nature of contemporary society.
+Each datapoint could then be visualized by a small circle in a two-dimensional scatter-plot, with the attributes along the x and y axes corresponding to the two more significant factors, and the circle's colour the third.
+The datapoints can then be divided up according to their position, and since their positional proximity is a function of their statistical similarity, census tracts with datapoints in the same segment can be considered as being of the same *type*.
 This was done first for Los Angeles [@EShevkyWilliams1949a], and then San Franciso [@WBell1953,
 @Fig:ShevkyBell_SanFrancisco], before being advocated more broadly as a method of analyis with general applicability to the social analysis of American cities [@EShevkyBell1955].

-Having calculated the score of each census tract with regards to the three theoretically fundamental factors, the tract could be grouped together with others with similar configurations of scores.
-Shevky's method was debated and developed [@PNewtonJohnston1976] in various more open-ended directions and deployed in a number of diverse contexts [@PRees1971].
-Of particular interest was the claim that the principle components to which they had reduced their data were the fundamental factors differentiating the residential groups of modern society [@DTimms1971].
+@RTryon1968 achieved a more sophisticated way of grouping census tract datapoints, showing how his *cluster analysis* [@RTryon1939] could identify 'clusters' of similar datapoints, avoiding the arbitrariness of simply segmenting the attribute space by intervals.
+Instead these could be detected by an iterative computational algorithm, made available in reproducible FORTRAN code [@RTryonBailey1966].

 # The Ontological and Ethical Critiques of Geodemographics